Overview: What is Next.js?

 Easy Setup and Configuration

-The migration process is simple, with sensible defaults that reduce setup time.
-You can quickly launch your application using the npm run dev command.
+and configure your environment variables as needed.
 For more tips on optimizing your workflow, check out our article on offshore React development.

 Community and Ecosystem